-This indicator is based on data collected for EPA’s 2008-2009 National Rivers and Streams Assessment (NRSA) and EPA’s earlier Wadeable Streams Assessment (WSA).
-Wadeable streams are streams, creeks, and small rivers that are shallow enough to be sampled using methods that involve wading into the water.
-They typically include waters classified as 1st through 4th order in the Strahler Stream Order classification system (Strahler, 1952).
-Sites were sampled in two periods, 2000-2004 and 2008-2009.
-Crews sampled 1,282 wadeable stream sites during the first period and 1,162 during the second period throughout the contiguous U.S. using standardized methods (U.S. EPA, 2013b).
-Sites were sampled between mid-April and mid-November.
-At each site, a composite bottom sample was collected from eleven equally spaced transects within the sample reach.
-The WSA and NRSA are based on a probabilistic design, so results from the sample sites can be used to make statistically valid statements about the percentage of wadeable stream miles that fall above or below reference values for the indicator.
+This indicator is based on data collected for EPA’s National Rivers and Streams Assessment (NRSA), a survey conducted throughout the contiguous U.S. approximately every five years.
+Crews sampled nearly 2,000 stream sites during spring and summer in each survey period using standardized methods (U.S. EPA, 2016b, 2020b).
+At each site, a composite bottom sample was collected from 11 equally spaced transects within the sample reach.
+The NRSA is based on a probabilistic design, so results from the sample sites can be used to make statistically valid statements about the percentage of stream miles that fall above or below reference values for the indicator.

-For this analysis, the 48 contiguous states were divided into nine broad ecoregions (U.S. EPA, 2013a), which were defined for the analysis based on groupings of EPA Level III ecoregions (Omernik, 1987; U.S. EPA, 2007).
+For this analysis, the 48 contiguous states were divided into nine broad ecoregions (U.S. EPA, 2020a), which were defined based on groupings of EPA Level III ecoregions (Omernik, 1987; U.S. EPA, 2012).
 Benthic community condition was determined using a Macroinvertebrate Multimetric Index (MMI), which reduces complex information about community structure into a simple numerical value based on measures of taxonomic richness (number of taxa); taxonomic composition (e.g., insects vs. non-insects); taxonomic diversity; feeding groups (e.g., shredders, scrapers, or predators); habits (e.g., burrowing, clinging, or climbing taxa); and tolerance to stressors.
 Separate metrics were used for each of these categories in the nine ecoregions, based on their ability to best discriminate among streams.
-Each metric was scaled against the 5th-95th percentiles for the streams in each region to create an overall MMI, whose value ranges from 0 to 100 (Stoddard et al., 2005).
+Each metric was scaled against the 5th-95th percentiles for the streams in each region to create an overall MMI, whose value ranges from 0 to 100 (Stoddard et al., 2008).

-- Although the probability sampling design results in unbiased estimates for the MMI in wadeable streams during the April-November index period, values may be different during other seasons.
+Although the probability sampling design results in unbiased estimates for the MMI in streams during the spring/summer sampling period, values may be different during other seasons.
 Consistent use of the index period for sampling enables comparisons of population-wide changes over time.